Aiven-Open/aiven-pg-security/README.md

-Aiven PostgreSQL Security
+Aiven PG Security Utility
 ======================
-Adds utility functions to harden PostgreSQL through shared libraries and hooks.
+Adds utility functions to harden PostgreSQL® through shared libraries and hooks.

 Overview
 ========
-The Aiven Security Agent for Postgresql (aiven-gatekeeper) allows controlling which privileged functions are exposed and prevents their abuse in common privilege escalation attacks.
+The Aiven Security Agent for PostgreSQL (aiven-gatekeeper) allows controlling which privileged functions are exposed and prevents their abuse in common privilege escalation attacks.

 Features
 ============
 Prevents common privilege escalation attacks, primarily at the time of extension creation.
-Limits access to sensitive features and functions within Postgresql and compliments the existing grants and superuser checks.
+Limits access to sensitive features and functions within PostgreSQL and compliments the existing grants and superuser checks.

 For detailed features and how they work, visit the [documentation](docs/).